eyyub/ReactCircles.jsoo/README.md

 ReactCircles.jsoo
 =================

-A OCaml React and js_of_ocaml example.
+An OCaml React and js_of_ocaml example.

 Demo at : http://www.shabteam.com/reactdraw